konekoya/Bible/README.md

 #TODOs
 - Set up Babel and write ES6!
-- Reading mode enhancement ideas -- We should work on cancel button(x), it's kind of a distraction when enable reading mode.
-- Problem with verse number wrapping with list element, try a different approach to display the verse number.
 - a) Remove verse number when copying, this is really annoying b) It would be nice to have a little icon as a hint for copying verses from the page.
 - Should have default chapter when opening the app not a blank page...
 - Change directories structure, I think we should have a src dir?